snonux/gemtexter/content/md/gemfeed/2021-05-16-personal-bash-coding-style-guide.md

 Also, you would like to use an external command for floating-point calculation (e.g. bc) instead using the Bash builtins (worth noticing that ZSH supports builtin floating-points).

 I even didn't get started what you can do with Awk (especially GNU Awk), a fully fledged programming language.
-Tiny Awk snippets tend to be used quite often in Shell scripts without respecting the real power of Awk.
+Tiny Awk snippets tend to be used quite often in Shell scripts without honouring the real power of Awk.
 But if you did everything in Perl or Awk or another scripting language, then it wouldn't be a Bash script anymore, wouldn't it? ;-)

 ## My additions